The David Geffen Foundation

 • Relationship building is essential: Focus on getting connected to the foundation's network through intermediaries and shared philanthropic circles

-• Think big and established: The foundation favors major institutions with proven track records, not emerging organizations
+• Think big and established: The foundation favours major institutions with proven track records, not emerging organisations

-• Geographic focus matters: Unless you're a national powerhouse organization, being based in Los Angeles or New York City significantly improves chances
+• Geographic focus matters: Unless you're a national powerhouse organisation, being based in Los Angeles or New York City significantly improves chances

-• Mission alignment is critical: Organizations must clearly align with HIV/AIDS, LGBTQ rights, civil liberties, arts/culture, Jewish causes, or healthcare
+• Mission alignment is critical: Organisations must clearly align with HIV/AIDS, LGBTQ rights, civil liberties, arts/culture, Jewish causes, or healthcare

 • Be patient and strategic: This is not a quick-turnaround funder; relationship building and positioning may take years

-• Consider the founder's biography: David Geffen's background in entertainment and his identity as a gay man inform the foundation's priorities; organizations should understand how their work connects to these personal drivers
+• Consider the founder's biography: David Geffen's background in entertainment and his identity as a gay man inform the foundation's priorities; organisations should understand how their work connects to these personal drivers

 References